Funny Boy (novel): Sexual identity

 Stripped to its most fundamental form, the novel documents Arjie's journey to his own sexual identity.
 His sexuality, while a topic of discussion for his family, is not confronted directly.
 Instead, he is always referred to as "funny".
+The only time 'gay' is mentioned in the book is to refer to Amma being happy, stating "Outwardly, she [Amma] seemed happy, almost gay" (154).
 He recognizes that this term carries a negative connotation, but doesn't understand its complexity, stating that "It was clear to me that I had done something wrong, but what it was I couldn't comprehend" (17).
 Throughout the novel, Arjie is also increasingly aware of his feelings towards the boys in his school, accepting that he thinks of the shorts they wear and longs to be with them (208).
 However, he only fully grasps his sexual identity and its familial implications after a sexual encounter with one of his male classmates.
 Arjie then understands his father's concern and "why there had been such worry in his voice whenever he talked about me.
 He had been right to try and protect me from what he feared was inside me, but he had failed" (256).